qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 during the initial |qg| installation, you can either

 * use GIS data that you already have;
-* download sample data from the qgis website at http://download.qgis.org/qgis/data/; or
+* download sample data from at http://download.osgeo.org/qgis/data/qgis_sample_data.zip; or
 * uninstall |qg| and reinstall with the data download option checked, only if the above solutions are unsuccessful.

 |nix| |osx| For GNU/Linux and Mac OSX there are not yet dataset installation
 packages available as rpm, deb or dmg.
-To use the sample dataset download the file :file:`qgis_sample_data` as ZIP or TAR archive from http://download.osgeo.org/qgis/data/ and unzip or untar the archive on your system.
+To use the sample dataset download the file :file:`qgis_sample_data` as ZIP archive from http://download.osgeo.org/qgis/data/qgis_sample_data.zip and unzip the archive on your system.
 The Alaska dataset includes all GIS data that are used as examples and screenshots in the user guide, and also includes a small GRASS database.
 The projection for the qgis sample dataset is Alaska Albers Equal